towns-protocol/towns/servers/matrix-crypto-login-spec.md

 The signature, the message, the wallet address, and other authentication data are sent to the server in the next step as the login data.

-## Client sends login request with authenciation data
+## Client sends login request with authentication data

 Refer to [User-interactive API](https://spec.matrix.org/v1.2/client-server-api/#user-interactive-api-in-the-rest-api).